Transforming lives in 25 countries across three continentsWhere we work

 Someone Like Me explores the lives of children affected by war, natural disaster and extreme poverty, with the aim of introducing children in Ireland to concepts of development in a way they can understand.
 I wanted to write this book so that Irish children could learn about global issues and Concern’s work overseas.
 I wanted the information to be presented in a way that was accessible to children and I thought that packaging this information in story form would help children relate to it better.
 We all respond to stories – they help us empathise with others.

 Each of the stories in the book are based on real-life case studies and a number of the characters are based on people that I met myself.
 The story of Ahmed, for example, is based on a number of children and young people I met when I travelled to a Concern programme in Turkey last summer.
 Concern works with Syrian refugees in Turkey and I spoke to families and children who have been affected by the ongoing war in Syria.

-When I spoke to young refugee children I was struck by the many similarities that they shared with children and young people here in Ireland.
+When I spoke to young refugee children, I was struck by the many similarities that they shared with children and young people here in Ireland.
 Their lives revolved around friends and family.
 They went to school.
 They played computer games.
 They played football and admired players like Ronaldo and Messi.
-They had gone through unimaginable upheaval and trauma in their young lives, something any of us would struggle to cope with, even as adults.
+They had gone through unimaginable upheaval and trauma in their young lives, something that any of us would struggle to cope with, even as adults.